-In 2020 TOP co-PI Phil Cafaro finished recording the first season of a new TV show airing on the Internet TV network Earthx TV.
+In 2021 TOP co-PI Phil Cafaro finished recording the second season of a new TV show airing on the Internet TV network Earthx TV.
 The Population Factor aims to become the spot for honest and probing discussion of population issues in the English speaking world.
-Each show features in-depth conversations with one or two guests focused on a particular aspect of the population/environment connection.
-Check out our first seven shows, all available for free streaming, below.
+Each show features in-depth conversations focused on a particular aspect of the population/environment connection.
+Check out seasons one and two, fourteen shows total, all available for free streaming on your TV or computer.

 A wide-ranging conversation with an environmentalist legend, Paul Ehrlich, touching on the history of the IPAT equation along with the history of population concerns and overpopulation denialism.

 Climate change is the leading environmental challenge facing humanity today.
 How do human numbers impact climate change and what role can curbing population growth play in meeting this challenge?
 With Jane O’Sullivan, Senior Research Associate, University of Queensland and Kathleen Mogelgaard, Senior Fellow at the Population Institute.

 Creating a better world, with security and opportunity for all, cannot occur in the context of continued rapid population growth.
 With ten years left to achieve them, the international community must break its silence and tackle population growth if the United Nations’ SDGs are going to be realized.
 With Florence Blondel, Environmental and global justice campaigner and Olivia Nater, Senior campaigner, Population Matters.